leiwanglsu/geog4057/Homeworks/Assignment 3 ModelBuilder with ArcGIS.md

 - Screen capture each step of your work
 - Capture the final model graph
-- Capture the database with updated feature classes created from the model
+- Capture the database with updated feature classes created from the model.
+-